Skip to content

 Questions, answered.

-35of the questions we hear most often — about the curriculum, the trial, the diagnostic, the score guarantee, non-native speakers, and the AI tutor.
+33of the questions we hear most often — about the curriculum, getting started, your baseline, billing, non-native speakers, and the AI tutor.
 If you don't find it here, book a free 20-minute call.

 About the platform